bibicoding/Coding-Project-Collection/CS50X/Week-10-FinalProject/README.md

 It also ensures a secure environment for account management.
 Users can book appointments, change their passwords, and view their appointment history, making it easy to keep track of past visits.

-Alpha Health streamlines how patients connect with healthcare services, making it easier and faster to reach hospitals and doctors from anywhere.
+Alpha Health streamlines how patients connect with healthcare services, making reaching hospitals and doctors from anywhere easier and faster.
 It’s a user-friendly platform that benefits those who need care most.

 #### Video Demo: https://youtu.be/JQiLeMRPwYA

 ## Features

-- **User Registration & Login:** Allows users to create an account and log in securely.
+- **User Registration & Login:** Allows users to create accounts and log in securely.
 - **Hospital Registration & Teleconsult Reservations:** Users can easily book hospital appointments and teleconsultations after logging in.
 - **Real-Time Availability:** Check the availability of hospital slots in collaboration with Alpha Health.
 - **Manage Account:** Users can change their password and view previous bookings through their account.